sitebay/docs/articles/products/git-sync/get-started/index.md

 ## Introduction

-**Every minute, the Site Bay bi-directional Git-Sync synchronizes your WordPress website's changes with a remote Git repository.** This allows an effortless backup of website content and a seamless restoration or deployment process.
+**Every minute, the SiteBay bi-directional Git-Sync synchronizes your WordPress website's changes with a remote Git repository.** This allows an effortless backup of website content and a seamless restoration or deployment process.
 It ensures that every change made on your live website can be tracked and managed through Github's version control.

 Works with: